Marden's

 Marden's Surplus and Salvage is an independent family-run chain of retail stores in Maine.
-It was founded in 1964, and as of 2020 had 14 locations.
+It was founded in 1964, and has 14 locations as of 2025.

 History

 Marden's started in Fairfield, Maine in 1964, where Harold “Mickey” Marden, a mailman, held auctions of collectibles he'd gathered during rounds of the local auction circuit.
 Using a “from-the-hip-pricing” model, customers would walk through rows of goods and make their offer to Marden.
 "It was actually several years of that before products on the floor had prices.
 Everything was shoot from the hip pricing before that.
 That’s how the company started," Jake Marden told the Bangor Daily News in a story celebrating the store's 50th anniversary.

 Marden's was originally modeled on insurance losses and salvages.
 The company acquires goods via a bidding process through the insurance company for a warehouse or retailer.
 As the insurance industry evolved, products were obtained through excess inventory or last-season goods from manufacturers.

 Before entering politics, former Maine Governor Paul LePage worked as the general manager of the Marden's location in Waterville.

 In 2009, the retailer expanded in Southern Maine with the opening of their Scarborough location.
 They took over a 119,000-square-foot space that formerly housed a Walmart store.